huiwen12/bootcamp-backend-starter/README.md

 # NASAgram Backend
 This is the backend repo for NASAgram: https://github.com/huiwen12/NASAgram.
+To view the project, both repos must run simultaneously on your local host by executing
+### `npm run dev`

 ### Running the project